fmidev/firedanger-smartmet/new-DATAMAPPING.md

 Since mapping should be automatic, new mappings should pop up in config/engines/grid-engine/**mapping_fmi_auto.csv**.
 If not, the mapping can be forced in config/engines/grid-engine/**mapping_fmi.csv**, which contains default mappings.

-In the end it should be possible to query daya in timeseries requests or WMS layer definitions with newbase names or strings with FMI-ID:::: names.
+In the end it should be possible to query data in timeseries requests or WMS layer definitions with newbase names or strings with FMI-ID:::: names.
 Those names are in the fmi_parameters.csv

 ![](https://github.com/fmidev/chile-smartmet/blob/master/valmis-flow.png)